Spectrum of the perturbed Landau-Dirac operator: Results

 Let $\cE \subset \rd$ be a Borel set, and $\gM(\cE)$ denote the set of compactly supported probability measures on $\cE$.
 Then the {\em logarithmic capacity} of $\cE$ is defined as $\capa(\cE) : = e^{-{\mathcal I}(\cE)}$ where

-A systematic exposition of the theory of the logarithmic capacity can be found, for example, in \cite[Chapter 5]{Ran95} and \cite[Chapter II, Section 4]{La72}.
+{(if ${\mathcal I}(\cE)= + \infty$, we set $\capa(\cE) =0$).} A systematic exposition of the theory of the logarithmic capacity can be found, for example, in \cite[Chapter 5]{Ran95} and \cite[Chapter II, Section 4]{La72}.
 If we identify $\cE$ with a subset of $\C$ (with $z=x_1+ i x_2$ for $(x_1,x_2) \in \cE$), for bounded sets, the logarithmic capacity coincides with the {\em transfinite diameter} where

 It is also given by the $n$'th root asymptotic of the $n$'th {\em Chebyshev polynomial} for the set $\cE$: